vyos/vyos-documentation/docs/configuration/service/pppoe-server.rst

    Use this command for every pool of client IP addresses you want to define.
 The addresses of this pool will be given to PPPoE clients.
-   You must use CIDR notation and it must be within a /24 subnet.
+   You must use CIDR notation.

 .. code-block:: none

-  set service pppoe-server client-ip-pool subnet '10.1.1.0/24' set service pppoe-server client-ip-pool subnet '10.1.2.0/24' set service pppoe-server client-ip-pool subnet '10.1.3.0/24'
+  set service pppoe-server client-ip-pool subnet '10.1.1.0/24' set service pppoe-server client-ip-pool subnet '10.1.2.0/23' set service pppoe-server client-ip-pool subnet '10.1.4.0/22'

 **RADIUS based IP pools (Framed-IP-Address)**